-Five of the disciplines in the Science Division exceed the statewide course success rate: Biology, Earth Science, Geography, Meteorology, and Natural Science.
+Five of our disciplines in the Science Division exceed the statewide Course Success Rate: Biology, Earth Science, Geography, Meteorology, and Natural Science.
 Both Physics and Geology, although lower than the statewide course success, still have a success rate above 70%.
 Lastly, three disciplines are below the state course success rate: Chemistry, Astronomy, and Physical Science.

 The FTES/FTEF ratios are all within range or close except PSCI and PHYS.
-However, due to the small lab sizes required for science labs, it is very difficult to increase the FTES/FTEF ratio in science.
+However, due to the small lab sizes required for science labs it is very difficult to increase the FTES/FTEF ratio in science.

-The primary challenges of the Science Division are:
+The challenges facing the Science Division include:

-• Keeping up with the ever-changing knowledge base in science;

-- Expanding all the pre-requirements for the Nursing Program to the Tulare Campus; - Expanding class offerings despite the limited lab size; - Creating strategies to increase sections while not overloading the finite lab room availability; - Mitigating possible impact of AB 1705 and AB 705 on student enrollment and preparedness in Chemistry and Physics.
+- Keeping up with the ever-changing knowledge base in science. - Expanding all the pre-requirements for the Nursing Program to the Tulare Campus. - Expanding class offerings despite the limited lab size. - Creating strategies to increase sections while not overloading the finite lab room availability. - Possible impact of AB 1705 and AB 705 on student enrollment and preparedness in Chemistry and Physics.